 In accordance with Title 38 US Code 3679 subsection (e), the Massachusetts Institute of Technology adopts the following additional provisions for any students using US Department of Veterans Affairs (VA) Post 9/11 GI Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
-MIT will not:

-- Prevent nor delay the student’s enrollment;
+- Prevent nor delay the student’s enrollment

-- Assess a late penalty fee to the student;
+- Assess a late penalty fee to the student

-- Require the student to secure alternative or additional funding;
+- Require the student to secure alternative or additional funding

-- Deny the student access to any resources available to other students who have satisfied their tuition and fee bills to the institution, including but not limited to access to classes, libraries, or other institutional facilities.
+- Deny the student access to any resources available to other students who have satisfied their tuition and fee bills to the institution, including but not limited to access to classes, libraries, or other institutional facilities

-However, to qualify for this provision, such students may be required to:
+However, to qualify for the above provision, veteran students may be required to:

-- Produce the Certificate of Eligibility by the first day of class;
+- Produce the Certificate of Eligibility by the first day of class

-- Provide written request to be certified;
+- Provide a written request to be certified

-- Provide additional information needed to properly certify the enrollment as described in other institutional policies.
+- Provide additional information needed to properly certify the enrollment as described in other institutional policies

 Veteran students are responsible for charges above and beyond those covered by their VA benefits.